Patrick Baker & Sons, Fairfield

-[2019 Update: the Fairfield location that I visited has closed, but one is still open in Southington.
+The Fairfield location that I visited has closed, but one is still open in Southington.
 I’m sure it’s the same.
 The original proprietor has passed away since this was originally written.

 Let’s dispense with the caveats off the bat: I am not Catholic and I never was Catholic.
 I don’t mean to offend anyone with this post.
 The store owner was cool with our visit and didn’t seem to have a problem with us having some fun in his store.
 And let’s face it… purple silk robes are always fun.

-As a Connecticut Curiosity, this place is awesome.
-It’s one of those stores you knew in the back of head must exist, but you had no idea where it was or what it was like.
+As a pure curiosity, this place is awesome.
+It’s one of those stores you knew in the back of head must exist, but you had no idea where it was or what it would be like.
 And now, at least I know.

-Equal parts surreal, confusing, funny (yes, funny), beautiful and spiritual, Patrick Baker and Sons is one of the preeminent purveyors of church goods in the region.
-The store has been around for about 50 years and seems to be doing very well.
+Equal parts surreal, confusing, funny (yes, funny… to me anyway), beautiful, and spiritual, Patrick Baker and Sons is one of the preeminent purveyors of church goods in the region.
+The store has been around for about 50 years and there’s clearly a market for this stuff.

-And I don’t mean just the bibles and hymn books and the stuff your local Christian or Jewish (I live in West Hartford… We actually do have a Jewish shop) stores have.
+And I don’t mean just the bibles and hymn books and the stuff your local religious stores have.
 I’m talking EVERYTHING like all the flowing robes for priests and altar boys and little Cherub Choirs – of which I’m an alumnus, by the way.
 I also played bells too – give it up for the Presbyterian Church of the Covenant (Wilmington, Delaware) handbell crew.

 Yes, Patrick Baker & Sons sells bells.
 And giant crosses and arks of the covenants and wooden statues of bible folk and all the various accoutrements of holy communion and baptisms.
-The store is two floors and way bigger than we thought it would be before getting there.
+The store is two floors and way bigger than we thought it would be before arriving.